The latest at Sask Parks

 Q: Will Group Camping be available this season?
 Will there be restrictions due to public health orders?

-Yes, group camping reservations will be available during the launch.
+Yes group camping reservations are available this season.
 While group campsites are being offered, Sask Parks expects all visitors to adhere to public health orders and guidelines.
-Presently outdoor gathering can be up to 10 people with physical distancing measures in place.
-While group sites may have occupancy for numerous households, the public outdoor gathering limits during your stay will need to be adhered to.
+Presently people may meet and greet outdoors with up to 10 people only, provided physical distancing between households can be maintained.
+Therefore, gatherings of over 10 people anywhere are not permitted.
+Campers/households can each occupy their own campsites within a group camping area.
 These limits and all public health orders are subject to change based on the COVID-19 situation.
 Public gatherings of any size beyond your immediate household are strongly discouraged at this time.

 Q: What will the camping season look like this year?